yetanalytics/flint/doc/update.md

   - `:to`

 The triple insertion and deletion clauses accept both [triples](triple.md) and _quads_, which have the form `[:graph iri triples]`.
 This is similar to the `:graph` clause in [graph patterns](where.md), except that variables cannot be substituted in the graph IRI position.

+**NOTE:** Any key other than the above keywords is not allowed in a SPARQL update map.

 ## Update clauses